AdobeDocs/experience-manager-cloud-service.sv-SE/help/assets/download-assets-from-aem.md

 >Recipients of emails must be members of the `dam-users` group to access the ZIP download link in the email message.
 To be able to download the assets, the members must have permissions to launch workflows that trigger downloading of assets.
 -->

-Det går inte att hämta resurstyperna Bilduppsättningar, Snurra uppsättningar, Blandade medieuppsättningar och Carousel-uppsättningar.
+Följande resurstyper kan inte hämtas: Bilduppsättningar, snurruppsättningar, blandade medieuppsättningar och Carousel-uppsättningar.

-Du kan hämta Experience Manager-resurser på följande sätt:
+Du kan hämta resurser från Experience Manager på följande sätt:

 <!-- * [Link Share](#link-share-download) -->